jsocolar/flocker/README.md

 # install.packages("remotes")
 remotes::install_github("jsocolar/flocker")
 ```
-`flocker` requires a working installation of cmdstan, an interface to the
+`flocker` requires a working installation of cmdstan, which is an interface to
-probabilistic programming language Stan.
-We recommend installing cmdstan from
+the probabilistic programming language Stan.
+We recommend installing cmdstan
-R with
+from R with
 ```
 # install.packages("cmdstanr", repos = c("https://mc-stan.org/r-packages/", getOption("repos")))
 cmdstanr::install_cmdstan()
 ```
-Occasionally users encounter difficulties in installing cmdstan.
+Users occasionally report difficulties installing cmdstan.
 To
 troubleshoot, consult https://mc-stan.org/cmdstanr/articles/cmdstanr.html.
 For more about Stan and cmdstan, see https://mc-stan.org/.
 If you really
 can't figure out installation, feel free to ask for help at